NoUhMaybeUNT/Supervised-Machine-Learning-Assignment/README.md

 	- Discuss the interpretability of your tree.
 	- Analyze feature importance and decision boundaries.
 	- Reflect on limitations (e.g., overfitting, small dataset size).

+## Rubric

+- Data Preprocessing
+	- Proper encoding of categorical features; clean, structured dataset ready for modeling.
+		- 15 Points

+- Decision Tree Implementation
+	- Correct use of algorithm (custom or library); handles training data accurately.
+		- 30 Points

+- Prediction Accuracy & Justification
+	- Predictions for e₁₉ and e₂₀ are logically sound and supported by model reasoning.
+		- 15 Points

+- Tree Visualization
+	- Clear and interpretable tree structure; includes decision paths for test examples.

+- Code Quality & Documentation
+	- Clean, modular code with comments explaining key steps and logic.
+		- 10 pts
+	- README (document on how to execute your codes)
+		- 5 pts

+- Report Clarity & Structure
+	- Well-organized report with overview, results, and reflections; professional tone.
+		- Report (1-2 pages):
+			- Overview of your approach
+			- Tree visualization
+			- Predictions for e₁₉ and e₂₀
+			- Discussion of results and limitations